-II.
-Commerce's Emphasis on a Distinction Between Populations and Samples is a Red Herring regard to the underlying assumptions flows from the following proposition:
+A. Commerce's Emphasis on a Distinction Between Populations and Samples is a Red Herring

-Much of Commerce's effort to defend its reliance on Cohen's d without
+Much of Commerce's effort to defend its reliance on Cohen's d without regard to the underlying assumptions flows from the following proposition:

-{T}hese assumptions relate to measuring the statistical significance of the difference in the means when using samples, whereas Commerce utilizes the Cohen's d test to measure the practical significance of the difference in the means when using the entire population of data rather than samples.
+$\{T\}$ hese assumptions relate to measuring the statistical significance of the difference in the means when using samples, whereas Commerce utilizes the Cohen's d test to measure the practical significance of the difference in the means when using the entire population of data rather than samples. $^{31}$

-According to Commerce, it "does not estimate the Cohen's d coefficient in the population of sale prices, not on a limited sample of sale price data."
-This argument has no merit.
+According to Commerce, it "does not estimate the Cohen's d coefficient in the Cohen's d test, but calculates the actual Cohen's d coefficient based on the entire population of sale prices, not on a limited sample of sale price data."
+This, Commerce's principal defense of its test, is complete nonsense.